james481/cat-trainer/README.md

 All code and other materials contained in this repository are copyright (c) 2016 - 2017 James Watts or their respective copyright holders as noted, and is provided under BSD license.
 For details see [LICENSE.txt](LICENSE.txt).

 This device is patent pending.
+Please [contact me](http://www.jamescwatts.com) for licensing or more information.

 [main]: ./docs/img/main_realistic.png